 For Pets & Other Animals

 Although most research has been geared toward human health, pets are also susceptible to the health effects of PFAS through the same routes of exposure.
-It is important to remember that screening levels are developed based on the average body weight and water consumption rate of an adult human.
+It is important to remember that health-based guidance levels are developed based on the average body weight and water consumption rate of an adult human.
 Pets tend to weigh less and consume more water on a daily basis than the average adult human; therefore, pets may experience these harmful effects at lower doses.
 It is recommended to use the same precautions for your pets that you are taking for yourself to reduce exposure.
 Consult with a veterinarian for any concerns regarding the health effects on pets.

 Testing Your Blood for PFAS